 Work with a Professional

-In the case you find yourself completely overwhelmed or unprepared for the negotiation process, considering getting help from a professional.
+In case you find yourself completely overwhelmed or unprepared for the negotiation process, consider getting help from a professional.
 Start off by finding a reputable credit counseling agency.
 They’ll take a look at your finances to help you decide the best path going forward and can also call the creditor on your behalf to reach an agreement.

 This can work out well because it’s your credit counselor’s job — unlike you, they aren’t emotionally involved in the situation.
 But you’re also a paying client, so it’s in their best interest to get you a good deal.

-If you have so much debt that you don’t think you’ll ever be able to repay it, you might consider talking to a bankruptcy attorney.
+If you have so much credit card debt that you don’t think you’ll ever be able to repay it, you might consider talking to a bankruptcy attorney.
 Declaring bankruptcy comes with huge financial repercussions, so this is not a decision to be taken lightly.